Last updated 1 day 15 hours ago

 Last updated 20 days ago

-With your doctor’s assistance, Ability Prosthetics & Orthotics is here to help you get the most out of your custom fit orthotics.
-You can find out more about all our products by calling (717) 253-9130.
+Could the i-Limb prosthetic hand be right for you?
+Let Ability Prosthetics & Orthotics help you decide.
+You can find out about all of our custom prosthetics and orthotics by calling (717) 253-9130.